LeonLow97-Sandbox/redis-bootcamp/adnan_waheed/004-lists.md

 - `LMOVE source destination LEFT|RIGHT LEFT|RIGHT` atomically returns and removes the first/last element of the list stored at `source` and pushes the element at the first/last element of the list stored at `destination`.
 - If `LEFT RIGHT`, takes the leftmost position from source and add to rightmost position in destination.
-- Use case: to arrange cron jobs
+- Use case: to arrange cron jobs.
+Can put this in a loop and once its done, we move it from source to destination.

 ```
 127.0.0.1:6379> rpush jobs:pending job1 job2 job3